enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/finish.md

-Here ends your walk through package management in Linux.
+Here ends your walk through process management in Linux.

-Depiste this tutorial was aimed at beginners, I guarantee that you are now equipped with all is needed for your every-day work.
+Despite this tutorial was aimed at beginners, I guarantee that you are now equipped with all is needed for your every-day work.
 Congratulations!

 For reference: